 In this article we will frequently make use of technical terms, so we better familiarise ourselves with them before we proceed any further.

-LOI: Letter of engagement;
+LOI: Letter of Intent;

 EU-GMP compliance: the Good Manufacturing Practice (GMP) has been established by the European Medicines Agency (EMA) and is the minimum standard that a manufacturer of pharmaceutical products must meet in their production processes.